Manual installation (not recommended)

 Initial release

-Extract from the repo the first release to the respective directory, and create the symbolic link of the current release (replace <latest_consuldemocracy_stable_version>
+Extract from the repo the first release to the respective directory, and create the symbolic link of the current release.
+Be sure to replace <latest_consuldemocracy_stable_version>

 Configuration files